-Appointed to the Board as an Executive Director of the Company on 7 October 2003 and holding a second position as Executive Chairman since 3 June 2008.
-On 18 January 2012, he was re-designated and hold the position as the Executive Chairman & Chief Executive Officer of the Company.
-His position was subsequently re-designated on 26 October 2017 and he is currently the Executive Chairman of the Company.
+Appointed to the Board as an Executive Director of the Company on 7 October 2003 and re-designated on 26 October 2017 as the Executive Chairman of the Company.

 He holds a Hon.
 Bachelor of Management & Information Technology degree from University of Manchester Institute of Science & Technology.
 He began his career in the Company as a Risk Management Manager in 2003.